cardinalblue/slides-workshop-innofest-s25a-mcp/sections/02-demonstrations.md

 - Goal: Use ChatGPT API to let user create collages using chat
   - The agent will equip tools that can
     - Analyze the user photos and videos and find the suitable media from the gallery
-    - Inser photos and videos.
-Put them to the right place
+    - Insert photos and videos.
+Put them in the right place
     - Add decorations using our existing assets
 - Detailed prompt: [Link](https://www.notion.so/piccollage/Detailed-prompt-for-LLM-collage-20a60e6b8fd7807b99d3ce5b891743af)
 - MCP Servers used